 Why should I choose ENERGY STAR certified products?

-LEGITMACY: ENERGY STAR products are reputable products
+Legitamcy: ENERGY STAR products are reputable products

-ENERGY-SAVING: ENERGY STAR products will SAVE on energy
+Energy-Saving: ENERGY STAR products will SAVE on energy

-WARRANTY: ENERGY STAR offers warranties on most of their products.
+Warranty: ENERGY STAR offers warranties on most of their products.